On bodies floating in equilibrium in every orientation: Appendix: proof of Lemma from

 {\bf Acknowledment}.
-The author is very thankful to Mariangel Alfonseca, Alexander Fish, Carsten Sch\"utt, Elisabeth Werner and Vlad Yaskin for very useful discussions.
+The author is very thankful to Mariangel Alfonseca, Alexander Fish, Carsten Sch\"utt, Elisabeth Werner, Vlad Yaskin and Ning Zhang for very useful discussions.
 He is also very grateful to Daniel Hug and Christos Saroglou for explaining several results and providing references, and to Peter V\'arkonyi for pointing out the possible necessity of an extra condition in Lemma \ref{tr} for non-symmetric convex bodies.